Seminorm

-In mathematics, particularly in functional analysis, a seminorm is a vector space norm that need not be positive definite.
+In mathematics, particularly in functional analysis, a seminorm is like a norm but need not be positive definite.
 Seminorms are intimately connected with convex sets: every seminorm is the Minkowski functional of some absorbing disk and, conversely, the Minkowski functional of any such set is a seminorm.

 A topological vector space is locally convex if and only if its topology is induced by a family of seminorms.